Technology + people: A formula for success.

 Using ProEst and Procore together has helped me bid and manage more effectively.”

-Collins is the first to acknowledge that the adoption of a new, unfamiliar estimating platform was intimidating to her users at first, but reports that ProEst released (recently) which turned things around.
+Collins is the first to acknowledge that the adoption of a new, unfamiliar estimating platform was intimidating to her users at first, but reports that the recently produced ProEst training videos quickly turned things around.
 “Honestly, they are everything,” she said.
 Not only did they explain key processes clearly, said Collins, but they were available on-demand as often as necessary, which helped accelerate learning and adoption.
 She also appreciates that ProEst set no limits on the amount of live training offered during implementation.
 “Some of the other people we talked to would only give us half a day of training,” she said, “and that was it.”
 Collins reported, “One of the things we liked about ProEst is that they didn’t hold us to a specific number of training hours.
 They told us that if we needed help, they would help.”
 That open-ended policy, combined with a variety of training formats, gave Collins users the support they needed to work with the software independently; within months, company estimators had transitioned completely from spreadsheets to the ProEst cloud platform.
 Eight months in, even those who were reluctant to change are enthusiastic converts.
 Collins reports that her most experienced estimator, at first loyal to the old spreadsheet system, is now the company’s biggest ProEst advocate, taking full advantage of the system after just a few months.
 “As an estimator, he knows what he needs, and ProEst delivers it,” she said.

 Collins has used her new leadership role to move the company away from the traditional design/bid/build construction model, adopting a more conceptual approach that requires early involvement in the project planning and development process.
 The goal, she explains, is to minimize competition for cost-focused hard bid work and instead add value as a collaborative partner from the very beginning of each project.
 There, too, Collins finds ProEst to be invaluable.
 “They [clients] don’t want to see just one number at the end.
 They want to see things nine million ways,” she said with a laugh.
 “Now there’s a format for getting that done.
 We have the ability to modify the look and quickly turn around revisions to clients.”